Korean Language Classes Information Page

 We are proud to have created cost effective high quality Korean language classes for the entire community.
 We are completely self-funded, with no religious or political affiliation, and all the proceeds go towards supporting our programs.
 We are the only secular organization in Orange County whose ONLY focus is the Korean language.
 Our instructors come from some of Korea’s most prestigious universities.
 For information about our Youth Korean Language Classes, please click here.

 We offer various level classes suited for adult learners ranging from those with no previous experience, to those with significant experience, to those with a Korean heritage background.
-Each class is 90 minutes.
+Each class is 1 hour and 50 minutes.
 We also offer an optional FREE instructor led supplemental class every Thursdays from 7:00 – 8:45 PM (See below for more details).
 This means, students have double the amount of learning and practice opportunities!
 In addition, we provide our students with additional study tools and resources to help in their journey.

-All our classes are $185 for the entire 10 weeks + $10 material fees and due prior to the beginning of each class.
+All our classes are $185 for the entire session + $10 material fees and due prior to the beginning of each class.
 Fees are non-refundable (except class cancellation by KAC) and can not be transferred or postponed to another term.
 Fees do not include books, which may be purchased through KAC or on your own.

 We can only accept a limited number of students per each class.
 Once the maximum number has been reach, registration will be closed.
 You may then choose to be added to the waitlist for next session.
 Students must reregister every semester.